web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 Algorithms may accept input from many sources.
 Modifying the input is the most direct way we can influence the browser's behavior and verify that it matches the specifications.
-That's why it's helpful to be able to recognize all the different sources of input.
+That's why it's helpful to be able to recognize different sources of input.

 ```eval_rst
 ================ ==============================================================